Yarmouth in Yarmouth County, Nova Scotia — The Atlantic Provinces

 This Bell was donated to Friends of the Yarmouth Light Society by Bay Ferries.

 It was located on the wharf in Yarmouth and used to help guide the ferry during times of thick fog or heavy snow.

 Erected by the Friends of the Yarmouth Light Society.

 Location.
-43° 50.168′ N, 66° 7.31′ W. Marker is in Yarmouth, Nova Scotia, in Yarmouth County.
+43° 50.17′ N, 66° 7.31′ W. Marker is in Yarmouth, Nova Scotia, in Yarmouth County.
 Marker can be reached from Water Street.
+The marker is at the Harbourfront Museum at the Killam Brother's Shipping Office.
+The bell was moved in May 2019 when the Friends of the Yarmouth Light society moved from the Cape Forchu lighthouse.
 Touch for map.
 Marker is at or near this postal address: 90 Water St, Yarmouth, Nova Scotia B5A 1K9, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Ballard [sic - Bollard] (here, next to this marker); M.V.
 Bluenose Anchor (here, next to this marker); the Killam Brothers Buildings & Wharf (within shouting the Parker-Eakins Buildings & Wharf (about 120 meters away, measured in a direct line); the Yarmouth-Boston Ferry (about 120 meters away); Lost to the Sea (approx. 0.3 kilometers away); Lost to the Sea / Perdus en Mer (approx. 0.3 kilometers away); First Yarmouth Mayor and Council (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Yarmouth.